Colorful illustration of AI vocabulary and language concepts

 Chunking

 Chunking is the process of breaking large documents into smaller pieces before feeding them into a RAG pipeline.
-How you chunk — by paragraph, by topic, by token count — has a huge impact on how well the system finds the right material later.
-Chunk too small and you lose context; chunk too big and the search gets fuzzy.
+How you chunk, whether by paragraph, by topic, or by token count has a huge impact on how well the system finds the right material later.
+Chunk too small and you lose context, chunk too big and the search gets fuzzy.

 Retrieval